plotdb/fescope/CHANGLELOG.md

  - fix bug: missing var decalration in `load-in-frame`
  - use `index.js` as `main` file in package.json
  - support fetch in nodejs context
+ - prepare module by checking window against existence instead of value

 ## v3.0.1